Fernando Rodney: Los Angeles Angels of Anaheim

 On December 24, 2009, Rodney signed a two-year, $11 million contract with the Los Angeles Angels of Anaheim.
 Although he closed for the Detroit Tigers in 2009, "Rodney is expected to share setup duties with Scot Shields and Kevin Jepsen and close on a fill-in basis when Brian Fuentes is down", the Los Angeles Times reported.
 Rodney stated, "I think I'm a different pitcher in save situations", referring to his lower ERA in save situations.
 He filled in April for Angels' closer Brian Fuentes when he went on the disabled list with a strained back.

-Three days after the Angels traded Fuentes to the Minnesota Twins on August 27, 2010, it was officially announced that Rodney would be the new closer by manager Mike Scioscia.
-On April 5, 2011, Rodney was replaced by Jordan Walden as the full-time closer.

-In late September 2011, Rodney became frustrated after a lack of relief appearances and asked Angels general manager Tony Reagins for a trade.
+Three days after the Angels traded Fuentes to the Minnesota Twins on August 27, 2010, manager Mike Scioscia announced that Rodney would be the team's closer.
+On April 5, 2011, Jordan Walden replaced Rodney as the full-time closer.
+Toward the end of the 2011 season, Rodney became frustrated after a lack of relief appearances and asked Angels general manager Tony Reagins for a trade.

 Tampa Bay Rays

 Rodney signed a $1.75 million deal with the Tampa Bay Rays for the 2012 season.
 While Kyle Farnsworth was on the 60-day disabled list, Rodney performed in the closer role and maintained that role after Farnsworth returned from his injury.
 He was selected on July 6 to participate in his first ever All-Star Game.
-On that date, he had converted 24 of 25 save opportunities.
-At the end of the 2012 season, Rodney had converted 48 saves, the second most that season behind Jim Johnson of the Baltimore Orioles.
-His 0.60 earned run average for the season was the lowest by a qualifying relief pitcher in major league history.
+At that point in the season, he had converted 24 of 25 save opportunities.
+At the end of the 2012 season, Rodney had 48 saves, second-most behind Jim Johnson of the Baltimore Orioles.
+His 0.60 earned run average for the season was the lowest by a qualifying relief pitcher in major league history (later surpassed by Zack Britton in 2016).
 On October 19, 2012, Rodney was named the AL Comeback Player of the Year and the Delivery Man of the Year.
 During his time with the Rays, Rodney mimed shooting an arrow to high center field after converting a save as his celebration move.

 Seattle Mariners

 On February 6, 2014, Rodney signed a 2-year, $14 million contract with the Seattle Mariners.
-After leading the American League in saves in the first half of the season, Rodney was named as a late addition to the AL All-Star team, taking the spot of David Price (who had pitched the Sunday before the game and thus could not pitch in the actual All-Star Game).
+After leading the American League in saves in the first half of the season, Rodney was a late addition to the All-Star team, taking the spot of David Price (who had pitched the Sunday before the game and thus could not pitch in the game).
 Rodney finished the 2014 season with an MLB-best 48 saves, which also topped Kazuhiro Sasaki's 45 saves for a new Mariners franchise record.

-Rodney was unable to continue his success into 2015, carrying a 5-5 record (with 16 saves in 22 opportunities) and a 5.68 ERA before the Mariners designated him for assignment on August 22.
+Rodney was unable to continue his success into 2015, carrying a 5–5 record (with 16 saves in 22 opportunities) and a 5.68 ERA before the Mariners designated him for assignment on August 22.